Download this whitepaper now and get a new one every month!

 Before we get into the areas you should focus on, it should be said that this isn’t a rant about websites with poor content.
 Moreover, it’s a way to showcase areas of copy that are failing, and in doing so they leave the customer with little confidence and faith in your website, and the products and services that you sell.
 If you’re not convinced, last year we revealed the true cost of typos for online businesses.

-With this in mind, you can clearly see that even the smallest of mistakes can have a dramatic effect on how your business is perceived, but more importantly, whether you get any custom or not.
+With this in mind, you can clearly see that even the smallest of mistakes can have a dramatic effect on how your business is perceived, but more importantly, whether you acquire new customers.
 So, if this sounds familiar, it might just be worth reading some of the following key areas.
 Make your copy do the selling for you; otherwise, you’ll be left scratching your head as to why your website simply isn’t making the conversions that it could be.

 Spelling, grammar and punctuation